Review of "Love and Whiskey" (The True Story of Jack Daniel and Nearest Green)

 I’ve been there.
 Not to the cafĂ© Fawn was in, not even in Lynchburg (that’s on my to-do list).
 As a Jew, I have been in the very uncomfortable position of assuming the worst when I felt out of place, surrounded by people who, stereotypically, don’t like me.
 I can tell you that while it is almost instinctual due to generations upon generations of bigotry; I find myself ashamed each time it happens.

-If you don’t know the story, Uncle Nearest Green was an enslaved person owned by David Call, a Lutheran minister and owner of a grocery store that sold whiskey distilled by, you guessed it, Uncle Nearest himself.
+If you don’t know the story, Uncle Nearest Green was an enslaved person owned by Dan Call, a Lutheran minister and owner of a grocery store that sold whiskey distilled by, you guessed it, Uncle Nearest himself.
 Jack Daniel was a young boy when he asked Reverand Call to teach him how to make whiskey.
 Reverand Call told him he should learn directly from Uncle Nearest because nobody made better whiskey than he did.

 The crazy thing is that Uncle Nearest's teaching Jack Daniel how to distill was never a secret.
 The Green and Daniel families were very close; many generations learned and worked at Jack Daniel’s side by side.
 Parents would tell kids about Uncle Nearest and Jack.
 Don’t forget Lynchburg was a small town.